softwaremmm/competitivemapping_pipeline/cm_analyzer/test_data/TestSetDescriptions.md

 ### with ani grouping
 This just changes the contigs file so as to group the intracellulare complex to all be group 77

+## Fortuitum (Illumina)
+A fortuitum sample from the Tim walker set (ebdf7096-03ed-4c18-893b-abc61b4163fb, SRR32024568).

+Key thing is that illumina reads are paired and so making sure that filters are applied to each part of read independently.